University of Mumbai

+It was established in 1857 following a dispatch from Sir Charles Wood, President of the Board of Control, to Governor-General Lord Dalhousie.
+There are courses available covering science, commerce and the arts.

 History

-In accordance with "Wood's despatch", drafted by Sir Charles Wood in 1854, the University of Bombay was established in 1857 after the presentation of a petition from the Bombay Association to the British colonial government in India.
-The University of Mumbai was modelled on similar universities in the United Kingdom, specifically the University of London.
+Wood's despatch, drafted by Sir Charles Wood in 1854, advocated a range of educational reforms in India, including the establishment of universities in major Indian cities.
+As such, the University of Bombay was established in 1857 after the presentation of a petition from the Bombay Association to the imperial Government of India.
+The university was modelled on similar universities in the United Kingdom, specifically the University of London.

 The first departments established were the Faculty of Arts at Elphinstone College in 1835 and the Faculty of Medicine at Grant Medical College in 1845.
 Both colleges existed before the university was founded and surrendered their degree-granting privileges to the university.
 The first degrees awarded in 1862 were Bachelor of Arts and Licentiate in Medicine.
 Medical schools such as Sindh Medical School in Hyderabad, Sindh were affiliated with the university as well.

 Cornelia Sorabji, who later studied law at Somerville College becoming Oxford's first female law student and India's first female advocate, was the university's first female graduate in 1888.

 Until 1904, the university only conducted examinations, awarded affiliations to colleges, developed curricula, and produced guidelines for colleges developing curricula.
 Teaching departments, research disciplines, and post-graduate courses were introduced from 1904, and several additional departments were established.
 After India achieved independence in 1947, the functions and powers of the university were reorganized under The Bombay University Act of 1953.
 The name of the university was changed from University of Bombay to University of Mumbai in 1996.

 In 1949, student enrolment was 42,272 with 80 affiliated colleges.
 By 1975, these numbers had grown to 156,190 and 114 respectively.